-Final product.
-Weatherproof housings not shown
+Finished product.
+Weatherproof camera/flash housings not shown

 The IR trigger sensors , the camera, the flashes and cables must be weatherproof.
-The IR modules are housed in waterproof plastic boxes with transparent lids, the camera is housed in a pelican case with a 'siliconed' 90mm UV filter as the window and the flashes are mounted on poles and protected using inverted 'ziplock' bags.
+The IR modules are housed in waterproof plastic boxes with transparent lids, the camera is housed in a pelican case with a 'siliconed' 90mm UV filter as the window and the flashes are mounted on poles and protected using 'ziplock' bags.

 SUGGESTED SETUP AND SETTINGS

-- Locate the IR beam across a frequently used animal trail or a location that an animal visits or can be attracted to.
+- Locate the beam across a frequently used animal trail or a location that an animal visits or can be attracted to.
 Carefully select the location to ensure a pleasing image composition

-- Set camera to manual focus and fully manual mode so you can choose the aperture and shutter speed.
+- Set camera to manual focus and fully manual exposure mode so you can choose the aperture and shutter speed.
 Low shutter speeds can be used to allow ambient light to be recorded

-- Pre-focus the camera on the location where the beam will be broken by the animal
+- Pre-focus the camera on the location where the beam will be broken

 - Flashes are positioned just behind and above the camera to the right and or left side to illuminate the animal at the desired angle.